kedro-org/kedro/docs/source/notebooks_and_ipython/kedro_and_notebooks.md

 For more details, run `%reload_kedro?`.

-## How to convert functions from Jupyter notebooks into Kedro nodes
+## How to use tags to convert functions from Jupyter notebooks into Kedro nodes

-If you are writing experimental code in your notebook and later want to convert functions you've written to Kedro nodes, you can do this using tags.
+You can use the notebook to write experimental code for your Kedro project.
+If you later want to convert functions you've written to Kedro nodes, you can do this using tags.
+A notebook can contain multiple functions tagged as `node`, which can be exported into a Python file.

 Say you have the following code in your notebook: